hg2ecz/Linux_kernel-and-init/README.md

 * This use a minimal resources.
 It can running less than 45 MB RAM.
 * You can create a secure architecture, because of the single /sbin/init capable system.
 So this system can't execute reverse shell, etc., because it does't contains any binaries and the system is readonly.
+* The Linux distributions are very complex and weekly comes security upgrades.
+Security updates are very rare here, because of minimalist system.

 For example: